Can sub-GeV dark matter coherently scatter on the electrons in the Atom?: Introduction

 Among all the new ways searching for the sub-GeV dark matter, the ionization signal on the detectors could be the most promising one.
 In the dual-phase Xenon Time Projection Chamber, the Xenon atoms in the Liquid Xenon phase can be ionized due to a collision.
 Then the ionized electrons drift into the Gaseous Xenon layer at the top of the detector in presence of an external electric field, which produces a proportional scintillation light, namely the S2 signal.
 In the theoretical studies, such ionization signals can come from the DM-electron scattering~\cite{Essig:2011nj, Essig:2012yx,Essig:2015cda,Chen:2015pha,Essig:2017kqs, Cao:2020bwd,Bloch:2020uzh,Knapen:2021run,Hochberg:2021pkt,Xia:2021vbz,Xia:2020apm,Li:2014vza} or the DM-nucleus scattering through the Migdal effect that originates from non-instantaneous movement of electron cloud during a nuclear recoil event~\cite{Migdal:1939,Vergados:2005dpd,Moustakidis:2005gx,Ejiri:2005aj, Bernabei:2007jz,Ibe:2017yqa,Dolan:2017xbu,Bell:2019egg,Baxter:2019pnz,Essig:2019xkx, GrillidiCortona:2020owp,Liu:2020pat,Knapen:2020aky,Liang:2020ryg,Flambaum:2020xxo, Bell:2021zkr,Acevedo:2021kly,keyun:2021}.

 In addition to those DM-electron scattering and the Migdal effect on the ionization detection, there is another way which seems to be promising for the search of the light dark matter.
-As talked in the textbooks that the electrons which are bounded by the nucleus in an atom to form the electron cloud.
+As it is well known that the electrons are bounded by the nucleus in an atom form the electron cloud.
 If the dark matter can collide with the single electron in the atom, it can also collide the whole cloud of the atom too.
 In fact, this is just the coherent scattering in the dark matter detection.
 For example, there can be $Z^2$ (charge number) or $A^2$ (atom number) enhancements in the spin-independent detection of the DM-nucleus scattering.
 As for the detection of the ionization, the question is that does similar coherent enhancement exist in the recoils of the electron.
-This is not a stupid question since it can be seen in the X-ray diffraction (XRD) on the atom, there do have the coherent scattering of electron cloud from which the atom scattering form factor can be derived.
-As for the sub-GeV dark matter, the DeBroglie wavelength of the dark matter can be sufficiently small enough to inject into the target atom, the same as the diffraction of the incident X-ray too.
-The collision can boost the electron cloud to a sizable velocity, After that it can also be dragged back by the static heavy nucleus and throw away an electron to give similar ionization S2 signal.
-Such mechanism seems reasonable, or at least should be checked that whether this effect can exist or can be significant for the detection.
+This is not a trivial question since it can be seen in the X-ray diffraction (XRD) on the atom, there do have the coherent scattering of electron cloud from which the atom scattering form factor can be derived.
+As for the sub-GeV dark matter, the de Broglie wavelength of the dark matter can be sufficiently small to inject into the target atom, the same as the diffraction of the incident X-ray too.
+The collision can boost the electron cloud to a sizable velocity.
+After that it can also be dragged back by the static heavy nucleus and throw away an electron to give similar ionization S2 signal.
+Such a mechanism seems reasonable, or at least should be checked that whether this effect can exist or can be significant for the detection.